growingio/graphql-java-codegen/README.md

 **2020-12-22**
     - Fix the conflict between the default name and the resolver name.
+    - Modify groupId for the library and SBT plugin to prepare for the release of the library and SBT plugin.

 **2020-10-22**
     - support to generate default resolver's impl.